 Requesting approved academic accommodations

-Step 1: Review your syllabi
+Step 1: Review syllabi

 Identify which accommodations apply to each course.